turbot/tailpipe-plugin-aws/docs/index.md

 }
 ```

-For more information on connections in Tailpipe, please see [Managing AWS Connections](https://tailpipe.io/docs/reference/config-files/connection/aws).
+For more information on AWS connections in Tailpipe, please see [Managing AWS Connections](https://tailpipe.io/docs/reference/config-files/connection/aws).

 ## Open Source & Contributing